DarshanaChaudhari01/OIBSIP_DataAnalytics_Task2/README.md

 ## 🎯 Problem Statement

-To analyze customer behavior and segment customers based on:
+To analyze customer behavior and segment customers based on:-

 - Income
 - Total Spending